New transformative Open Access agreement between The Company of Biologists and University of California

 Open Access publishing supports the mission of the University of California by transmitting knowledge more broadly and facilitating new discoveries that build on the university’s research and scholarly work.
 In 2013 the systemwide faculty Academic Senate endorsed an Open Access Policy that affirmed its commitment to “disseminating its research and scholarship as widely as possible.”
 Learn more about Open Access at UC.

 About The Company of Biologists

 We have been committed to Open Access (OA) for over 16 years.
-Our cost-neutral Read & Publish OA initiative is the latest step in our OA journey and over 200 institutions and five library consortia in 16 countries are now participating.
+Our cost-neutral Read & Publish OA initiative is the latest step in our OA journey and over 250 institutions and six library consortia in over 20 countries are now participating.

 An overview of the agreement is available on the University of California website here.

 - UC San Diego